 e) that the band 6 765-6 795 kHz, which is designated for ISM use under RR No. 5.138 has been found to have advantages for WPT using magnetic resonance technologies in applications of charging of mobile/portable devices;

 f) that the band 13 553-13 567 kHz, which is designated for ISM use under RR No. 5.150 has also been found to have advantages for WPT using magnetic resonance technologies in applications of charging of mobile/portable devices;

+g) that the band 26 957–27 283 kHz, which is designated for ISM use under RR No. 5.150 has also been found to have advantages for WPT using magnetic resonance technologies in applications of charging of mobile/portable devices;

-g) that some administrations classify the non-beam WPT energy transfer as an ISM application, even for operation outside bands designated for ISM use;
+h) that some administrations classify the non-beam WPT energy transfer as an ISM application, even for operation outside bands designated for ISM use;

-h) that some administrations classify non-beam WPT for mobile and portable devices as radio applications such as Short-Range Devices;
+i) that some administrations classify non-beam WPT for mobile and portable devices as radio applications such as Short-Range Devices;

-i) that some non-ISM bands are taken into consideration for the global or regional harmonized use of specific non-beam WPT for mobile and portable devices;
+j) that some non-ISM bands are taken into consideration for the global or regional harmonized use of specific non-beam WPT for mobile and portable devices;

-j) that the WPT energy transfer can be treated separately from data communications, especially when the receiving device receives data communications at a frequency different from that for the energy transfer;
+k) that the WPT energy transfer can be treated separately from data communications, especially when the receiving device receives data communications at a frequency different from that for the energy transfer;

-k) that in the absence of a load, the WPT shuts off and only periodically polls or searches for the load, with very low duty cycle;
+l) that in the absence of a load, the WPT shuts off and only periodically polls or searches for the load, with very low duty cycle;

-l) that for non-beam WPT, the radiated power is much lower than RF power transferred (most power is transferred to the receiver through mechanisms such as capacitive, resonant and inductive coupling);
+m) that for non-beam WPT, the radiated power is much lower than RF power transferred (most power is transferred to the receiver through mechanisms such as capacitive, resonant and inductive coupling);

-m) that Recommendation ITU-R SM.1056 on the limitation of radiation from ISM equipment recommends that administrations consider the use of the latest edition of CISPR publication 11, and that these limits do not necessarily protect radio communication services,
+n) that Recommendation ITU-R SM.1056 on the limitation of radiation from ISM equipment recommends that administrations consider the use of the latest edition of CISPR publication 11, and that these limits do not necessarily protect radio communication services,

 noting